 Author, Artist, Maker and Publisher.
 I work as a Senior Interaction Designer at Microsoft.
 My passionate hobbies include illustration, writing books, cooking and making.
 I also like to tell stories about my fictional friends - I love the alchemy of cooking and the art of making jewelry and perfume.

 As long as I can remember, I have loved images of Brolgas.
 They are a crane-like bird that lives in marshes and on the plains.
-One of my favorite images is from Sidney Long called Spirit of the Plains.
+One of my favorite images is from Sydney Long called Spirit of the Plains.
 It has a woman with pipes, walking through long grass, followed by a dancing set of Brolgas.

 Here she is the piper, and they her companions.
 Dancing, weaving, living spirit beings.
 It is almost as if the flute and grasses dance together to create their wild energy.

 Along the way to finding my own art style, I found these illustrations for inspiration.
 I particularly admire the metamorphic image towards the right.
 The transformation image by Judy Prosser is brilliant.
 This image gave me the idea of playing with watercolor for my own images.

 My first drawing steps were in pen and ink.
 I typically like to use a .01 pen as it creates very fine lines.
 I use a gestural style, where I don’t try to fill in all the details.
 Later, I come back and add the color, let the watercolor dictate the color blends.
 Then I take it into digital and push the values, erase where needed, and focus on areas around the ‘face’ of the animal.